Mixing Text and Image in SwiftUI

 }

-Addition operation can only be performed between Text types.
-This means that when configuring part of the Text, we can only use modifiers that do not change the Text type (this principle also applies to merging through interpolation), for example:
+Addition operations can only occur between Text types.
+This means that when configuring parts of a Text, we can only use modifiers that do not change the Text type (this principle also applies to merges done via interpolation), such as:

 Swift